-Seminar Course Requirement
+3.3 Robotics Seminar Course Requirement

 Students are required to register for the following one-credit weekly robotics research seminar course every term in which they are in full-time residency.
-If you have changed to part-time status, please talk to your academic staff about this requirement.
+Seminar is pass-fail (P/F grades) only, not a lecture course; there are no assignments or exams.
+Topics include